Klipper3d/klipper/docs/Config_Reference.md

 #   Default value is 4.096V.
 The maximum voltage range used for the input.
 This
 #   scales all values read from the ADC.
 Options are: 6.144V, 4.096V, 2.048V,
 #   1.024V, 0.512V, 0.256V
+#adc_voltage: 3.3
+#   The suppy voltage for the device.
+This allows additional software scaling
+#   for all values read from the ADC.
 i2c_mcu: host
 i2c_bus: i2c.1
 #address_pin: GND